opencoweb/coweb/docs/tutorial/shopping.rst

 Setup a coweb server instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The shopping list application requires a coweb server to operate.
-If you deployed the Java :file:`coweb_examples.war` file or created a Python demo virtualenv according to the :doc:`install` instructions, your server environment has a copy of the completed application.
+If you deployed the Java :file:`coweb_example.war` file or created a Python demo virtualenv according to the :doc:`install` instructions, your server environment has a copy of the completed application.
 You should view it now to better understand the features you are implementing.
-The default URL for the complete app is `http://your.domain:9000/www/examples/colist/index.html` on a Python or `http://your.domain:8080/coweb_examples/colist/index.html` on a Java server.
+The default URL for the complete app is `http://your.domain:9000/www/examples/colist/index.html` on a Python or `http://your.domain:8080/coweb_example/colist/index.html` on a Java server.

 If you plan to develop your own copy of the shopping list application, you should create and deploy your code in a new Java WAR or a fresh coweb Python virtualenv.
 Follow the instructions below to setup a workspace for development.